 Flooding the body with healing nutrients and shifting your macronutrient ratios throughout the week reboots metabolism to speed slimming and supercharge energy in just 14 days.
 “This strategy reverses the biochemical patterns that have slowed down your metabolism,” says nutritionist Pomroy, “And once you coax your metabolism into motion, it’s easier to keep it moving.”

-No matter which plan you follow, Pomroy recommends cutting out hard-to-digest wheat, soy, dairy and corn, which she says can stall weight loss.
+No matter which plan you follow, Pomroy recommends cutting out hard-to-digest wheat, soy, dairy, and corn, which she says can stall weight loss.
 You’ll also want to drink half your body weight in water each day.
-(A 180-pound woman would drink 90 oz. or just over 11 glasses.)
+(A 180-pound woman would drink 90 ounces or just over 11 glasses.)
 And if you feel like your meals are too big?
 “Listen to your body,” says Pomroy.
 “Don’t force yourself to eat if you’re legitimately full.”

-Take the One-Minute Metabolism Type Quiz
+Take the 1-Minute Metabolism Type Quiz

 If you’re battling won’t-budge pounds, your metabolism may need a reboot.
 Pomroy developed the simple equation below — which is based on your current weight — to help you discover your best fat-burning cure.
 “In my clinic, this calculation has been critical in designing customizable food programs that provide rapid results,” asserts Pomroy.
 “It tells me how far out of balance your body has become and what type of food intervention is needed to get the scale to healthy.”